 - All the members including the Chairman can resign from their offices at any time by addressing their resignation to the Governor.

 - The Governor can temporarily appoint one of the members of the SPSC as an acting chairman if:

 - The office of the chairman of the commission becomes vacant; or

 - The chairman of the commission is unable to perform the duties of his office due to absence or for any other reason

-- Although the Chairman and members of a SPSC are appointed by the Governor, they can be removed only by the President if –
+- Although the Chairman and members of a SPSC are appointed by the Governor, they can be removed only by the PRESIDENT OF INDIA if –

 - He has gone insolvent or bankrupt.

 - He engages in any paid involvement during his tenure.